This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Lightheadedness or a sudden cold sweat

 - You have chest pain that does not go away after you take medicine as directed.

 - You lose feeling in your face, arms, or legs, or you suddenly feel weak.

-- Your angina is happening more frequently, lasting longer, or causing worse pain.
+- Your angina is happening more often, lasting longer, or causing worse pain.